Maximum principles and the method of moving planes for the uniformly elliptic nonlocal Bellman operator and applications

 \section{Maximum principles for anti-symmetric functions}

-In this section, we will establish various maximum principles for anti-symmetric functions and give some immediate applications.
-These maximum principles are key ingredients in applying the method of moving planes for the uniformly elliptic nonlocal Bellman operator $\mathrm{F}_{s}$.
+In this section, we will establish various maximum principles for anti-symmetric functions w.r.t. hyper-planes $T$ perpendicular to $\mathbf{e}$ and give some immediate applications.
+These maximum principles are key ingredients in applying the method of moving planes for the uniformly elliptic nonlocal Bellman operator $\mathbf{F_{s}}$ associated with vector $\mathbf{e}$.